Egbesu: Militant Groups

-The Niger Delta conflict has prompted contempt from many locals militant groups to evoke Egbesu war ethics as a way to mobilize and recruit members in the fight against the Nigerian state and the Nigerian petroleum industry.
+The Niger Delta conflict has prompted contempt from many locals, and militant groups have evoked Egbesu war ethics as a way to mobilize and recruit members in the fight against the Nigerian state and the Nigerian petroleum industry.
 The most important aspect evoked is the protection Egbesu power provides from enemy bullets.
 In order to receive said protection, groups are supported by mothers of the community, male elders, and priests.
 Youth militants also use white chalk to paint their faces and place medicated plant leaves on their foreheads for protection.

 Groups formed around Egbesu include the Egebesu Boys or the Egbesu Boys of Africa, Red Egbesu Water Lions, Reformed Egbesu Boys of the Niger Delta, and the Egbesu Mightier Fraternity.
-These groups have both worked with and been in conflict with other groups, with the Egbesu Mightier Fraternity being involved in.
-These groups were involved in the 2016 Niger Delta conflict, but have signed a ceasefire as of late August 2016.
+These groups have both worked with and been in conflict with other groups, with the Egbesu Mightier Fraternity being involved in the 2016 Niger Delta conflict, but have signed a ceasefire as of late August 2016.

 Egbesu Boys

 As a response to the Niger Delta conflict, the Egbesu Boys emerged during the early 1990s.
-The group took up arms to fight against authorities in the Niger Delta in response to environmental and other problems caused by the petroleum industry in Nigeria, including the lack of investment of oil revenue in the local economy.
+The group took up arms to fight against authorities in the Conflict in the Niger Delta in response to environmental and other problems caused by the petroleum industry in Nigeria, including the lack of investment of oil revenue in the local economy.

 Many young men have joined the cult, undergoing secret initiations by priests who impart the spiritual powers of Egbesu.
 The initiation involves the subject being etched with cicatrices on some hidden part of the body, and some members also wear amulets.

 The followers often believe the talisman and the cult initiations make them bulletproof.

 Reports of their activities include kidnapping of oil workers, sabotage of oil installations, and attacks on Nigerian authorities.
 However, it is difficult to attribute specific activities to the group due to the presence of multiple other militant groups in the area.
 The group is active across six southeastern states in the Niger Delta, with their traditional headquarters located in Amabulou, Bayelsa State.